PyroMikeGit/SuperKaizoIronMON/README.md

 3. Erika's Gym must be completed before entering Rocket Hideout
 4. No fighting trainers in S.S.
 Anne, except for the Rival to get Cut
 5. **Mid-game Pivot Rules**:
-   - The pivot must be done in one of the [Safari Zone](https://bulbapedia.bulbagarden.net/wiki/Kanto_Safari_Zone) areas
+   - The pivot must be done in one of the [Fuchsia Safari Zone](https://bulbapedia.bulbagarden.net/wiki/Kanto_Safari_Zone) areas
    - You can leave and come back if you need to check Pokémon moves outside

 ### Emerald